Shattajit/Transportation_System/README.md

-# Courier Management System
+# Transportation System

-Welcome to the courier management system web application!
-This application is designed to manage couriers, and delivery in the company to streamline their operations and improve efficiency.
+Welcome to the Transportation System web application!
+This application is designed to manage employee's transportation schedule, and time table to streamline their operations and improve efficiency.

 ## Features

-- User login: Allows authorized users to make pickup request.
+- User login: Allows authorized users to make request.

-- Employee login: Allows employees to manage the pickup request.

 - Admin login: Allows admin to manage the whole system.

-- Order management: Enables users to create and manage orders for package pickup and delivery.
-This includes features for entering shipping details, tracking the status of orders, and generating invoices.
+- Request management: Enables users to create a request based transportation availabality.
+This includes features for entering details, tracking the status of buses, and generating invoices.

-- Tracking and tracing: It includes features for tracking the delivery status of packages, such as whether they have been delivered or are still in transit.
+- Tracking and tracing: It includes features for tracking the status of request, such as whether they have been accepted or are still in transit.

 - Reporting and analysis: Provides users with the ability to print reports